Students, faculty, and administrators are members of a community dedicated to the growth and development of individuals.

 The following procedures will be employed to deal with academic grievances brought by students against faculty members and with grade appeals.
 These procedures will serve three functions: (1) safeguard the rights and academic freedom of both students and faculty, (2) assure due process, and (3) provide for consistency in handling undergraduate academic grievances throughout the university.

 Grievances against faculty or administrators

 Unethical actions by faculty or administrators should be reported as soon as possible so that appropriate action can be taken.
 The grievance must be made within six months of the alleged unethical action(s).
 Students should begin by contacting the office of their dean.
 The dean, or a representative of the dean, will describe the procedure to be followed and will aid the student in procedural matters.
 Further, the dean or representative will appoint a faculty member as an advocate for the student if the situation seems to warrant an advocate or if the student requests an advocate.
 If a faculty advocate is appointed, the student will participate in the selection of, and must agree to the appointment of, the person selected.
-The advocate need not be in the college of the alleged violator.
+The advocate need not be in the college.

 Grievances involving change of grade (but not academic dishonesty)